mpodkolzin/RoboND-Rover-Project/writeup_template.md

 #### 5. Potential improvements
 * Tune recovery strategies
 * Direction prioritization is rather primitive.
-(TODO: write more here).
-Some geofencing might be used here
+It only checks cells adjacent to current rover position.
+Some geofencing might be used here.
+* Turn direction in "stop" mode is hardcoded, need better direction prioritization logic.
 * Use camera image preprocessing to compensate roll and pitch angles, instead of discarding images where these angles beyond threshhold.
-I actually tried to compensate roll using OpenCV warpAffine method, but due to lack of experience with image processing did not get desired results
+I actually try to compensate roll using OpenCV warpAffine method, but not sure if it's optimal solution;
 * Sample spotting and collection routines need improvement.
-It's possible to miss samples when setting rover throttle to higher numbers
+1. It's possible to miss samples when setting rover throttle to higher numbers;

-![alt text][image3]
+2. Rover can "forget" where sample was if for some reason it gets off sight.
+Need to store last spotted sample coordinated until collected